jefferyYu/Hassle-free-domain-adaptation/README.md

 # Requirements

-Runs on Python 2.7 and require the package scikit-learn
+- Python 2.7
+- Scikit-learn

 ## 1. Instructions

-We have attached part of the spam filtering dataset, where where train.feat is the source domain data, and u01.feat is the target domain data.
+- We have attached part of the spam filtering dataset, where where train.feat is the source domain data, and u01.feat is the target domain data.

-You can directly run our codes
+- You can directly run our codes

 ```
 python ISF_sparse.py
 ```

-For convenience, to show our running process, we also attach the "result_example.txt" file.
+- For convenience, to show our running process, we also attach the "result_example.txt" file.

 ## 2. How to apply it to your own task?

-If you want to use our codes for your own classification task, you should first preprocess your datasets, and save their files into the standard format (like the input of libSVM).
+- If you want to use our codes for your own classification task, you should first preprocess your datasets, and save their files into the standard format (like the input of libSVM).
-In our codes, we use a simple demo dataset as an example, where train.feat is the source domain data, and u01.feat is the target domain data.
+- In our codes, we use a simple demo dataset as an example, where train.feat is the source domain data, and u01.feat is the target domain data.
 You can change the source domain and target domain data, but the format should be the same with them.

 # Acknowledgements

-Using this code means you have read and accepted the copyrights set by the dataset providers.
+- Using this code means you have read and accepted the copyrights set by the dataset providers.

 # License: